timyuska/test/README.md

-# Sample Website
+# Sample
-This is a sample website.
+This is a sample.